North Field Food Farm

 Food security is a human right.
 Unfortunately, 1 in 7 people struggle with food insecurity according to a Statistics Canada study conducted in May 2020.

-Each year, Harvest of HOPE puts incredible fresh fruit and vegetables on people’s plates across the city of Guelph.
+Each year, the North Field Food Farm puts incredible fresh fruit and vegetables on people’s plates across the city of Guelph.

 - Edu-Kitchen workshops, where community members can learn practical cooking skills and recipes that empower them to eat more healthily and make nutritious meals for their families.

-- Other local service providers through our HOPE in Motions delivery vehicles, which distribute surplus produce from Harvest of HOPE to touchpoints at all different corners of Guelph.
+- Other local service providers through our Hope in Motions delivery vehicles, which distribute surplus produce from the North Field Food Farm to touchpoints at all different corners of Guelph.

 What is Food Insecurity?